|

 My name is William E. Steiner, but I generally answer to Bill.
 Together with my

-trusty computer, Mortimer, I've been designing album pages for about 10 years.
-I'm
+trusty computer, Mortimer, I've been designing album pages for about

 a serious "geek" - been working with computers longer than Bill Gates.
 Started